pradeep-cruv/developer_docs/on_search_data_breakdown.md

 ### provider.categories

-provider.categories contains a list of custom categories supported by each provider. a category can be of three types
+provider.categories contain a list of custom categories supported by each provider. a category can be of three types

 * custom_menu : A menu of items that are provided by the BPP.
-If an item that belongs to a custom_menu is present in on_search result.
+If an item that belongs to a custom_menu is present in the on_search result.
 Information about the custom_menu is returned.
 Every custom_menu has a rank attribute to show how it competes with other custom_menus from that same provider.
+It follows a hierarchical pattern.
+Items in a custom menu have sequence values at different levels.
-* custom_group : used for food item customizations. an item can have multiple customizations. and customizations may follow a hierarchical pattern.
+* custom_group : used for food item customizations. an item can have multiple customizations.
 * varient_group : used to specify some common attributes of many items.
-Eg: It could define wether a item can be measured using a givem unit and its measurement value, etc..
+Eg: It could define whether an item can be measured using a given unit and its measurement value, etc.. and also  be used to group various items together.

-Refer [this](https://docs.google.com/document/d/1brvcltG_DagZ3kGr1ZZQk4hG4tze3zvcxmGV4NMTzr8/edit#heading=h.3jvvancz3alw) section of the ONDC-API Contract for Retail to understand how hierarcy works in customizations.
+Refer [this](https://docs.google.com/document/d/1brvcltG_DagZ3kGr1ZZQk4hG4tze3zvcxmGV4NMTzr8/edit#heading=h.3jvvancz3alw) section of the ONDC-API Contract for Retail to understand how hierarchy works in customizations.

 ##### provider.categories JSON example
 ```